-When making a donation, we use your mailing or email address to communicate directly with you, as well as to send your tax-deductible receipts for all donations, unless other instructions are provided.
+When making a donation, we use your mailing or email address to communicate directly with you.
+For U.S. donors we will send you a tax-deductible receipt for all donations, unless other instructions are provided.
 Donors and supporters may choose to opt out of receiving CAI communications at any time.

 Please note that children under the age of 18 may not make donations on this website without parental consent.

 We use different methods to collect data from and about you including through: